JGCRI/gcam-doc/demand_water.md

 ### Agriculture

-Irrigated crop production tracks three types of water demands identified above: water withdrawals, water consumption, and biophysical water consumption.
+Agriculture water demand is determined by exogenously specified water coefficients and endogenously determined crop production.
+For irrigated crop production, GCAM tracks three types of water demands identified above: water withdrawals, water consumption, and biophysical water consumption.
 Here, "water withdrawals" refer to irrigation water applied to agricultural fields, and include evapo-transpiration requirements of crops that are met by irrigation water (i.e., "blue water"), plus any "field losses" of water.
 Note that upstream "conveyance losses"--i.e., water that leaks or evaporates from distribution canals--are represented in the water transport and distribution sectors, not in the crop technologies.
 The loss coefficients for conveyance and field losses are from the country-level estimates of [Rohwer et al. 2007](#rohwer2007).
 For irrigated crops, "water consumption" refers to the evapo-transpiration requirements of the crops that is met by irrigation water (i.e., "blue water").
 Both water withdrawals and consumption exclude rainfall-derived water ("green water") consumed by crops grown in irrigated systems.
 "Biophysical water consumption", which applies equally to rainfed and irrigated technologies within any basin and crop type, is the sum of blue and green water requirements.
 It excludes any field or conveyance losses.

 More documentation of the approach to modeling agricultural water demand in GCAM is available in [Chaturvedi et al. 2015](#chaturvedi2015) and [Hejazi et al. 2014](#hejazi2014)